pollination/pollination-docs/apps/deploy-app.md

 These are the libraries we need to run the app.
 To find the latest version of any library that you may want to use with your app, please search for that library on the [pypi](https://pypi.org/search/?q=) website.

-### Installing libraries
+### Step-3: Installing libraries

-Change directory and arrive at the epw-wind folder.
-Once "epw-wind" is your current working directory, run the following command.
+Change directory and arrive at the **app** folder inside the epw-wind folder.
+Once app is your current working directory, run the following command.
 This will install all the dependencies in the requirements.txt file.

 ```python
 pip install -r requirements.txt
 ```

-### Writing the app
+### Step-4: Writing the app

 Now that we have the folder in place.
 We can write the app.
-We will be using the app.py file created in this folder to write the app.
+We will be using the app.py file created in the app folder to write the app.
 Let's clear the file and write the following to generate a wind rose using the EPW data.

 ```python
 import streamlit as st